-First question we asked our guide Moises, was why El Salvador is considered one of the most dangerous countries in the world.
-His response, which we love:
+The first question we asked our guide, Moises, was why El Salvador is considered one of the most dangerous countries in the world.
+We'll never forget his candid response:

 “…it's because once you come here you’ll never want to leave!!”